github/docs/content/github/managing-security-vulnerabilities/troubleshooting-dependabot-errors.md

 #### {% data variables.product.prodname_dependabot %} can't resolve your dependency files

-**Version updates only.** If {% data variables.product.prodname_dependabot %} attempts to check whether dependency references need to be updated in a repository, but can't access one or more of the referenced files, you will see the error message "{% data variables.product.prodname_dependabot %} can't resolve your LANGUAGE dependency files".
+If {% data variables.product.prodname_dependabot %} attempts to check whether dependency references need to be updated in a repository, but can't access one or more of the referenced files, the operation will fail with the error message "{% data variables.product.prodname_dependabot %} can't resolve your LANGUAGE dependency files."
+The API error type is `git_dependencies_not_reachable`.

+To allow {% data variables.product.prodname_dependabot %} to update the dependency references successfully, make sure that all of the referenced dependencies are hosted at accessible locations.

-{% data reusables.dependabot.private-dependencies-note %} Additionally, {% data variables.product.prodname_dependabot %} doesn't support private {% data variables.product.prodname_dotcom %} dependencies for all package managers.
+**Version updates only.** {% data reusables.dependabot.private-dependencies-note %} Additionally, {% data variables.product.prodname_dependabot %} doesn't support private {% data variables.product.prodname_dotcom %} dependencies for all package managers.
 For more information, see "[About Dependabot version updates](/github/administering-a-repository/about-dependabot-version-updates#supported-repositories-and-ecosystems)."

 ### Triggering a {% data variables.product.prodname_dependabot %} pull request manually